uo-ec607/lectures/09-spatial/09-spatial.md

 ![](09-spatial_files/figure-html/france_join-1.png)<!-- -->

-That's about as much `sf` functionality as I can show you right now.
+That's about as much `sf` functionality as I can show you for today.
 The remaining part of this lecture will cover some additional mapping considerations and some bonus spatial R "swag".
 However, I'll try to slip in a few more `sf`-specific operations along the way.

 ## Where to get map data